 The fee per lesson will be negotiated between each teacher and parent individually.
-The GLMZ recommends a fee from R165 for a 30 minute lesson.
-Pupils are encouraged to take advantage of the option of 2 half hour sessions a week.
+The GLMZ recommends a fee of R 180 for a 30-minute lesson (cost is subject to change annually).
+Pupils are encouraged to take advantage of the option of 2 half-hour sessions a week.

 Books & material